The Art of Jewellery

 As a natural creation, tiny imperfections or marks inside the diamond are a normal part of diamonds.
 Most of these small imperfections are invisible to the human eye.
 However, internal marks, known as inclusions can affect the brilliance and sparkle of a diamond if too many or too large.
 External marks, known as blemishes can also affect clarity.
 Perfect clarity diamonds are extremely rare and expensive.

 Diamond weight is measured in carats, which is the equivalent of 200 milligrams.
 Each carat unit is divided into 100 points.
 A diamond weighing a quarter of a carat weighs 25 points.
 The larger the carat size the more valuable the diamond.

-Myth says that pearls were first created from water rolling off the body of Venus, goddess of love, and back into the sea.
-Pearls are symbols of luxury and grace and are commonly associated with celebrities of high standing.
+Myth says that pearls were first created from water rolling off the body of Venus, the goddess of love, and back into the sea.
+Pearls are symbols of luxury and grace and are commonly associated with people of high standing.

 Pearls come in many varieties, with their colour ranging from cream to white to silver.
 The colour of a pearl’s overtone shine also adds to the great diversity.
-The shine or lustre of a pearl is a good sign of quality.
-The brighter and clearer the shine of the organic gem, the less minute blemishes exist.
+The shine or lustre of a pearl is a good sign of quality as the brighter and clearer the shine of the organic gem, the less minute blemishes exist.

 It is extremely rare to find a perfectly round pearl, just as it is uncommon to find a pearl with no blemishes on its surface.

 Pearls are delicate biological creations.
 Inappropriate treatment could lead to degrading the beauty and quality of your pearls.
 Use the tips below to help preserve their quality for years to come.

 Try to avoid